 Our female physiology is complex … and it’s riddled with fluctuations in sex hormones from one month to the next as we move on from our menstrual cycles and into the next phase of our lives – post-menopause.

-Maintaining cardiac health, bone health and a healthy weight are important goals for women to achieve but so too is using exercise to enable improved function and confidence for the recreational activities that we want to enjoy as we age.
-I was stunned when I couldn’t enjoy skiing which I had enjoyed for decades, but the issue was that I wasn’t dealing with the underlying symptoms in menopause.
-Lydia was the same and I was so thankful that she joined me on the Transform Me programme, followed by the exercise programme.
+Maintaining cardiac health, bone health and a healthy weight are important goals for women to achieve.
+So too is looking at exercise to keep us healthy.
+It doesn’t have to be performance-based.
+If we find exercise or activities that are pleasurable to maintain, then this enables improved function and confidence for the recreational activities that we want to enjoy as we age.
+I was stunned when I couldn’t enjoy skiing which I had enjoyed for decades as I arrived into menopause.
+But the issue was that I wasn’t dealing with the underlying symptoms in menopause, especially not sleeping.
+Many of the women who join me have felt the same.

 Our menopause transition can be a really challenging time of life.
 But don’t forget that when we aren’t sleeping and still have so much going on in our lives, sometimes it’s not about ‘what’ exercise we do, but simply that ‘we do it’.

 If you are struggling in your menopause transition, then I hope that you can join me on one of the three different programmes I offer.

 Alexander, J. (2018).
 What to know about workouts for women.
 Podcast/ https://18strong.com/janet-alexander/